 By automating functions in both the back and front office of the contact center, organizations can reduce errors, improve agents’ efficiencies and deliver enhanced customer service.

-Automation is not a new tool in the contact center space, with the industry having already embraced the benefits provided by automated offerings like Interactive Voice Response (IVR).
+Automation is not a new tool in the contact center service space, with the industry having already embraced the benefits provided by automated offerings like Interactive Voice Response (IVR).
 Clearly, the efficiencies delivered by automation have been recognized by the customer service sector.

 The latest innovation in this arena is that of robotic process automation (RPA), a solution that is perfectly suited for those processes that have repeatable and predictable interactions with IT applications.
 What sets RPA tools apart is that these are able to increase the efficiency of the processes, as well as the effectiveness of services, all without needing to alter the underlying systems.